MattRoss34/nice-config/docs/spring-cloud-config.md

 ### Description

-Enable the use of spring cloud config via the bootstrap property `spring.cloud.config.enabled: true`.
+Turn on spring cloud config via the bootstrap property `spring.cloud.config.enabled: true`.

-The properties from your spring cloud config server will be merged with your `application.yml`, with the remote propertis taking higher precedence.
+The properties from your spring cloud config server will be merged with your `application.yml`, with the remote properties taking higher precedence.

 #### Cloud Config Client Fail Fast